meck/TEIS_formal/doc/CASE_formal_verification.md

 # Example 1: Counter

-The first example is the formal verification of simple counter, the complete code can be seen in the appendix, the entity and main process is:
+The first example is the formal verification of simple counter, the complete code can be seen in appendix A, the entity and main process is:

 ```{.vhdl include=../code/hdl/counter.vhd startLine=5 endLine=18}
 ```